 The role of an Internal Complaints Committee is to receive complaints from employees and other stakeholders, investigate them and redress them where possible.
 It also provides counseling services to victims and witnesses of sexual harassment cases.

 An Internal Complaints Committee should be formed in organizations that have more than 10 workers on their rolls.
 The law mandates that all public sector companies must have an IC committee.
 Private companies with over 50 employees must have one too.

 What are the possible actions if the respondent is found guilty?

 The ICC committee (Internal Complaints Committee) shall initiate appropriate action against the respondent, which may include:

 - Suspension from work, with or without pay;

 - Any other relevant legal actions

-The internal Complaints Committee is a body that is established to deal with the complaints of sexual harassment.
+The Internal Complaints Committee is a body that is established to deal with complaints of sexual harassment.